 If your device can be rooted with an Android application, rooting it is quite simple.
-However, some devices cannot be rooted, without a Windows PC.
+However, some devices can only be rooted with a Windows PC.
 We have covered both PC and non-PC ways of rooting below.
-Because rooting your device without a PC is simple and easy, you may want to try it first.
+Because rooting your device without a PC is simple and easy, you should try it first.

 Using a PC To For Rooting:

 For rooting with a PC follow these steps: